 Current research has shown that antibody levels decrease in the serum of COVID-19 patients over time (4) and vary depending on disease severity.
 In fact, a higher number of asymptomatic participants become seronegative at 60 days indicating a true decline over a 2-month period rather than an artifact of assay performance.
-Due to this, the current assay has been benchmarked to a serum specific anti-N protein assay instead of PCR assay results.
+Due to this, the current assay had antibody profiles benchmarked to a serum specific anti-N protein assay instead of PCR assay results.

 |Analyte:||SARS-CoV-2 Nucleocapsid Protein IgG|